When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Our Proposed Algorithm: Item-Weighted PCA

 \subsubsection{Algorithm.}

+Our goal is to design an algorithm that efficiently solves the item-re-weighting problem in \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints}.
+Specifically, our desiderata are that the algorithm solves a convex optimization problem and runs in polynomial time.
+As discussed in \cref{sec:related_work}, it is difficult to perform weighted matrix factorization while enforcing convexity.
+For instance, re-weighting the PCA loss function as $L = \sum_{j=1}^m w_j \|X_{.j} - \hX_{.j}\|^2$ violates convexity (see \cref{sec:trivial-re-weighting} for a precise claim and proof).

-We propose the algorithm \algname{}, which solves \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints} by relaxing the feasible set.
+As such, we propose the algorithm \algname{}, which solves \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints} while respecting both optimization desiderata.
+Our approach begins by relaxing the feasible set.
 Instead of constraining to projection matrices $P=UU^T$, \algname{} relaxes to optimize over positive semi-definite matrices (PSD) with bounded trace and eigenvalues and solves for an extreme-point optimal solution to the following Semi-Definite Program (SDP):

-We observe that the set of PSD matrices with trace $\leq r$ and eigenvalues $\in [0, 1]$ is a superset of rank $r$ projection matrices.
-In the Appendix, we prove that the extreme-point optimal solution \algname{} yields is indeed a projection matrix and thus solves the original problem. \begin{theorem} \algname{} is a polynomial-time algorithm to solve the optimization problem of \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints}. \end{theorem}
+Observe that the set of PSD matrices with trace $\leq r$ and eigenvalues $\in [0, 1]$ is a superset of rank $r$ projection matrices.
+In \cref{thm:comp_efficient}, we claim that the PSD convex relaxation is tight in that the solution to \algname{} is also the solution to the item re-weighting problem, further \algname{} yields a polynomial-time algorithm for the optimization problem of \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints}.
+The proof is in \cref{sec:efficiency-thm-proof}.